 His interests outside his family include walking, touring the UK, supporting the Royal Air Force Benevolent Fund through speaking engagements, socialising, and enjoying good food and wine.
 He is an active member of the Royal Air Force Club Dining Society and attends most of their functions.
 Until recently he served on the Committee of the Air Crew Association, Biggin Hill Wing.
 He was made a Freeman of the City of London on 13th January 1987 and of the the District of Huntingdonshire on 17th August 2013.

-He married his wife Kathlyn in July 1943, has two children, three grandchildren and four great-grandchildren.
-He and his wife Kathlyn, whom he married in 1943 - live in Royal Tunbridge Wells, the last resting place of Air Chief Marshal Sir Hugh Dowding, Chief of Fighter Command who master-minded the Air Defence of the UK in the Battle of Britain.
+He married his late wife Kathlyn in July 1943, has two children, three grandchildren and four great-grandchildren.
+Colin lives in Royal Tunbridge Wells, the last resting place of Air Chief Marshal Sir Hugh Dowding, Chief of Fighter Command who master-minded the Air Defence of the UK in the Battle of Britain.